Naereen/web-sphinx/index.en.rst

 --------------------
 Greetings!
+I am **Lilian Besson**, a former `student <http://www.math.ens-cachan.fr/version-francaise/haut-de-page/annuaire/besson-lilian-128754.kjsp>`_ in Mathematics and Computer Science at |ENSCachan|.

+.. |ENSCachan| raw:: html

-I am **Lilian Besson**, a former `student <http://www.math.ens-cachan.fr/version-francaise/haut-de-page/annuaire/besson-lilian-128754.kjsp>`_ in Mathematics and Computer Science at `ENS de Cachan <http://www.ens-cachan.fr/version-anglaise/>`_ :gray:`(a French "Grande École" specialized in training researchers and professors for superior studies, located in Cachan, near Paris; now the school is called ENS de Paris-Saclay)`.
+  <abbr title='ENS de Cachan is a French "Grande École" specialized in training researchers and professors for superior studies, located in Cachan, near Paris; now the school is called ENS de Paris-Saclay'><a href='http://www.ens-cachan.fr/version-anglaise/'>ENS de Cachan</a></abbr>

 From September 2016 and until August 2019: